The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Introduction

 \textbf{Our contribution.}~In this article we establish the complexity of recognizing simple-triangle (PI) graphs, and therefore also the complexity of recognizing linear-interval orders.
-Namely, given a graph $ G$ with $n$ vertices, such that its complement~$\overline{G}$ has $m$ edges, we provide an algorithm with running time $O(n^{2}m)$ that either computes a PI representation of $G$, or it announces that $G$ is not a PI graph.
+Given a graph $ G$ with $n$ vertices, such that its complement~$\overline{G}$ has $m$ edges, we provide an algorithm with running time $O(n^{2}m)$ that either computes a PI representation of $G$, or it announces that $G$ is not a PI graph.
 Equivalently, given a partial order $P=(U,R)$ with $|U|=n$ and $|R|=m$, our algorithm either computes in $O(n^{2}m)$ time a linear order $P_{1}$ and an interval order $P_{2}$ such that $P=P_{1}\cap P_{2}$, or it announces that such orders $P_{1},P_{2}$ do not exist.
-Surprizingly, it turns out that the seemingly small difference in the definition of simple-triangle (PI) graphs and triangle (PI$^{\ast }$) graphs results in a very different behavior of their recognition problems; only recently it has been proved that the recognition of triangle graphs is NP-complete~\cite{Mertzios-PI-ast-tcs}.
+Surprisingly, it turns out that the seemingly small difference in the definition of simple-triangle~(PI) graphs and triangle (PI$^{\ast }$) graphs results in a very different behavior of their recognition problems; only recently it has been proved that the recognition of triangle graphs is NP-complete~\cite{Mertzios-PI-ast-tcs}.
+In addition, our polynomial time algorithm is in contrast to the recognition problems for the related classes of \emph{bounded tolerance} (i.e.~\emph{ parallelogram}) graphs~\cite{MSZ-SICOMP-11} and of \emph{max-tolerance} graphs~\cite{Kaufmann06}, which have already been proved to be NP-complete.

-For our algorithm we introduce the notion of a \emph{linear-interval cover} of bipartite graphs.
-This notion is of independent interest as it naturally extends the notion of the chain-cover of bipartite graphs, which has been proved a powerful tool both in establishing the complexity of several dimensional problems of partial orders~\cite{MaSpinrad94,Spinrad03}.
-Our algorithm is simple and proceeds as follows.
-First, it computes from the given graph $G$ a bipartite graph $\widetilde{G}$, such that $G$ is a PI graph if and only if $\widetilde{G}$ has a linear-interval cover.
-Then it computes a boolean formula $\phi =\phi _{1}\wedge \phi _{2}$ such that $\phi $ is satisfiable if and only if $\widetilde{G}$ has a linear-interval cover.
-Finally, although $\phi _{1}$ has three literals and $\phi _{2}$ has two literals for every clause, we can prove that the satisfiability problem can be solved efficiently on $\phi $, which completes our recognition algorithm.
+As the main tool for our algorithm we introduce the notion of a \emph{linear-interval cover} of bipartite graphs.
+As a second tool we identify a new tractable~subclass~of~$3$SAT, called \emph{gradually mixed} formulas, for which we provide a linear time algorithm.
+The class of gradually mixed formulas is \emph{hybrid}, i.e.~it is characterized by both \emph{relational} and \emph{structural} restrictions on the clauses.
+Then, using the notion of a linear-interval cover, we are able to reduce our problem to the satisfiability problem of gradually mixed formulas.